BerlinVagrant/vagrant-dns/PLATFORM_SUPPORT.md

 How Vagrant-DNS currently works
 ===============================

 In a nutshell, Vagrant-DNS starts a DNS server on a non-privileged port (5300 by default) and makes sure that the host operating system knows this server.
-If possible, it only does so for a specific, free, TLD (.dev).
+If possible, it only does so for a specific, free, TLD (.test).
 As a fallback, it also supports pass-through, if you really want to play with ICANN domains.

 The DNS server runs on all platforms.